Skip to main content

 It is important to emphasize that AI is not a replacement for human settlement workers.
 The empathy, cultural understanding, and advocacy that experienced settlement workers provide cannot be replicated by technology.
 What AI can do is serve as a bridge - helping newcomers access basic information immediately, preparing them for more productive conversations with settlement workers, and ensuring that no one falls through the cracks during the critical waiting period.

 Think of it like a triage nurse in a hospital.
-The AI Navigator does not replace the doctor, but it ensures patients are directed to the right care as quickly as possible, and that urgent needs are identified early.
+An AI settlement navigator does not replace the doctor, but it ensures patients are directed to the right care as quickly as possible, and that urgent needs are identified early.
+This is especially critical for BC settlement, where newcomer integration demands outpace available human resources.

 WelcomeAide's Approach